samarthsinha2003/HandTracking-Mouse/README.md

 1. Clone the repository

 2. Navigate to the project directory:
-'''cd HandTracking-Mouse'''
+`cd HandTracking-Mouse`

 3. Install the required packages:
-'''pip install opencv-python mediapipe autopy'''
+`pip install opencv-python mediapipe autopy`

 ## Running the Project